Whether you’re going on a family road trip or any other long tip, here are some fun games that are a great way to minimise screen time for kids.

-Download these applications to your phone or tablet before you go to offer your kids some instructive screen time.
-I intend to have options on both the iPad and the Kindle Fire.
+Download these applications to your phone or tablet before you go to offer your kids some instructive screen time on a long haul flight.
+I have options on both the iPad and the Kindle Fire.
 You can also download some documentaries and youtube channels as well as Netflix shows.

 “Phones” and laptops

-If you need a break from entertaining them, consider instructional electronic toys.
+If you need a break from entertaining young children, consider instructional electronic toys.
 We have a VTech laptop that runs through the alphabet, shapes, and music.
 When I’m working on my laptop, my kids want to take this out so they can think they’re working as well!

 There’s also the LeapFrog Scribble & Write tablet for kids.
 My kids nicknamed it the “green phone,” and it’s been a lifesaver for entertaining my toddler on lengthy car rides while also teaching him to write his alphabet.

 Children like completing the tasks in workbooks.
 I enjoy going to the dollar shop for cheap alternatives for road trips, and Amazon offers a few nice selections as well!